-For video processing on the CPU there are several applications, but to a large extent, today there are only two libraries that can be reasonably used for compressing into the H264 codec on CPU: a free libx264 and proprietary MainConcept.
+For video processing on the CPU there are several software applications, but only two libraries can be reasonably used for compressing into the H264 codec on CPU: a free libx264 and proprietary MainConcept.
 Everything else is either worse, or much worse, both in terms of the result and in terms of the use of resources.

 Working with MainConcept will not be considered in this article, only libx264 will be mentioned.

 Today, the H264 codec is de facto the standard for video, since it is supported by all modern devices, except perhaps for some devices from Google.